ABCGA approved training for ground disturbance personnel

 ✓ Blasting ✓ Stripping ✓ Tunnelling ✓ Trenching ✓ Quarrying ✓ Auguring

-This course takes approximately 3.5 hours to complete, and course delivery includes evaluation testing and supplemental print materials.
-A mark of 80% is required to pass, and, upon completion, participants will receive a downloadable certificate, valid for 3 years after the course completion date.
+This course takes approximately 5 hours to complete, and course delivery includes evaluation testing and practical exercises.
+A mark of 80% is required to pass, and, upon completion, participants will receive a downloadable certificate valid for 3 years after the course completion date.
 A virtually proctored version of this course is also available.

 After taking this course, workers should be able to: